eserlan/Arch-Viz/spec.md

 **Status:** Draft / Proof of Concept
 **Owner:** Architecture Team
-**Environment:** Google Cloud Platform (GCP) / Cloud Run
+**Environment:** GitHub Pages
 **Target Scale:** 150+ Nodes (Services)

 ---

 ## 1. Executive Summary
 This repository contains the source code for the Organization's Service Dependency Graph.
-The system is designed as a Modern Web App (MWA) deployed as a containerized service on Google Cloud Run, rendering an interactive, force-directed graph derived from a static CSV registry.
+The system is designed as a static Single Page Application (SPA) hosted on GitHub Pages, rendering an interactive, force-directed graph derived from a static CSV registry.

 ### Problem Statement
 With a service mesh exceeding 150 nodes, maintaining accurate mental models of the system architecture has become increasingly difficult.
 Furthermore, static documentation methods are prone to immediate obsolescence.